Pregnancy is a beautiful time in a woman’s life because it is incredibly exhausting and rewarding at the same time.

 - Varicose Veins:

-Every healthy pregnancy is associated with weight gain, but it does not mean you should not maintain a healthy workout routine because it will tone your body, and it will get easier to go back in shape.
+Every healthy pregnancy is associated with weight gain, but it does not mean you should not maintain a healthy workout routine because it will tone your body, and it will get easier to go back in shape with the help of pregnancy physiotherapy sessions.
 However, some women gain excessive weight, and it starts to apply pressure on their knees and legs, and as a result, they face a condition called varicose veins.
 In this condition, veins get inflamed due to increased blood flow, and in extreme cases, they get visible on the skin, and such cases warrant treatments that may include sclerotherapy.

 - Lower back pain: